 The selection of wheels offered by Ricmotech is more than extensive.
 Although they sell some third-party wheels and other equipment, such as that of Thrustmaster and Logitech, they do also offer their own brand of RealGear wheels.
 These range from just the rims to the actual bases themselves, and there are options for most budgets.

 Focused On Direct Drive

-As we have already said, Ricmotech has put a strong focus on direct drive mechanisms.
-This drives the price up quite substantially, but it also enhances the realism in terms of the force feedback and overall feel of their wheels.
+As Ricmotech put a strong focus on direct drive mechanisms, prices are generally quite high.
+But this also enhances the realism in terms of the force feedback and overall feel of their wheels.
 If you are a serious sim racer with a decent amount of experience under your belt already, Ricmotech could be an ideal choice for your next wheel.

 Notable Ricmotech Wheels

 - The Mini Mite direct drive system from Ricmotech is a real powerhouse.
 It has a lot of customizability, with buttons, dials and switches that can be programmed for up to 32 in-game functions.